Are you looking to improve the air quality in your basement?

 And finally, people often neglect to clean their basements and the build up of dust and dirt can encourage mold to grow.

 If humidity is an issue in your basement, combining an air purifier with a dehumidifier will give you the best protection against mold formation.
+Here’s an article on the difference between air purifier and dehumidifier, if you’re not aware of those things.

 Are Air Purifiers Good for Basements?